kraftartberlin-micha/slim-ms/README.md

 ## keys
-docker, docker-compose, makefile, nginx, nginx reverse proxy(fullpagecache), browsercache, php-fpm, php-cli, composer, phpunit, single containers, php7.3.9, cleancode, psr2+4, 100% coverage, phpstan, dependency injection, no dependencies to external libs/packages, skeleton with small democode, not for production
+docker, docker-compose, makefile, nginx, nginx reverse proxy(fullpagecache), browsercache, php-fpm, php-cli, composer, phpunit, single containers, php7.3.9, cleancode, psr2+4, 100% coverage, phpstan, dependency injection, no dependencies to external libs/packages, selfwritten skeleton with small democode, 100% free, not for production or at own risk =P

 Only for katas, tests, internal projects or as a little help to start your own shit